tuengo-analytics/tuengo-analytics.github.io/index.md

-2. The second project is to search a suitable wavelength window near infrared of molecular absorption spectra.
+2. The second project is to search a molecular absorption spectra in the near IR range.
 The aim is to develop an optical analyzer to detect gas species such as H2S, CO2, and H2O.
 [![](spectra.png)](https://hitran.org/)